 This detector monitored my water level continuously throughout the day, and whenever the level gets below a certain set level, it gives me an alarm to the top of the water again.
 Moreover, I can check the water level directly from the connected LCD bar screen outside the system without having to remove the upper lid several times throughout the day.
 You can check it out here.

-The Right Topping Up Method
+The Right Topping-Up Method For Hydroponics

 Plants use water for their photosynthesis process so that they can grow and yield crops.
 This leads to a gradual decline in the water level.
 As a result, every grower should track their plant’s water level daily.

 As I mentioned before, when it comes to topping up the water, most growers use the wrong technique.
 Most growers forget the fact that the plant uses nutrients as well as water.
 Despite the relatively lower uptake rate of nutrients compared to water, nutrient concentrations decline over the growth cycle of the plant.

 When you top up the solution with water every time throughout the plant’s life cycle, you will be left with a solution of nutrients that is heavily diluted with water.
 Not only will it inhibit the plant’s growth, but also it will lead to the death of the plant as the only source of nutrients for them in hydroponics is the nutrient solution.

 Instead, you should flush and completely replace the old solution with a new, nutrient-rich solution.
 After my friend has done many experiments, he has concluded that newbie growers should replace the nutrient solution whenever the total volume of their topped-up water reaches 50% of the volume of the original nutrient solution.